Stacy is a Registered Dietitian Nutritionist (RDN). She received a master's in dietetics from the University of

 Sodium and potassium—the primary minerals contained in various types of salt—regulate fluid balance in the body.
 Sodium raises blood pressure and increases fluid retention (bloat); potassium does the opposite.
 Maintaining a balance of both minerals is essential for optimal health.
 Too much or too little of either, and there are health consequences, ranging in severity, depending on the level of excess or deficiency.

 (For an in-depth explanation of the different types of salt, see the section below called What about all those other kinds of salt?
 What's the difference?.)

 Sodium-Potassium Balance In 3 Easy Steps

 - Toss a package of Lite Salt, or a comparable product, in your shopping cart.

-- Fill the remainder of the cart with things labeled "No Salt Added", or simply have no salt added, like an apple or a potato.
+- Fill the remainder of the cart with things labeled "No Salt Added," or simply have added-salt-free foods, like an apple or a potato.
 Don't make this complicated.
 (The complicated section is next.)

-- Add your Lite Salt at home.
+- Use your Lite Salt at home while cooking.
 Use the amount indicated in recipes, shake sparingly at the table, and bask in the zen of your new body balance.

 Blood Pressure Medication Warning